Email: srcannin at ucsd dot edu

 In Spring 2018, the topic was surfaces.
 See here.

-Starting Fall 2018, I will be volunteering to tutor refugee students at a local school with San Diego Refugee Tutoring.
+Before the pandemic, I volunteered to tutor refugee students at a local school with San Diego Refugee Tutoring.
 Let me know if you're interested in joining me.

 In Spring 2018, I led five undergraduates through a course on algebraic curves as a part of UCSD's RTG in Algebra, Algebraic Geometry, and Number Theory.